Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--TeX5OBsrGk.md

 ### Transcript

-> he thinks man hands cameras in my factory yeah a lot of people pretty much refuse to use screws oh wait did i mess up this one i refuse to use screws but screws are such an integral part of the thing these alternatives you're not allowed to use magic outside of school exactly
+> he thinks man hands cameras in my factory yeah a lot of people pretty much refuse to use screws oh wait did I mess up this one I refuse to use screws but screws are such an integral part of the thing these alternatives you're not allowed to use magic outside of school exactly